nikaspran/nikaspran.github.io/_posts/2015-04-26-fluent-javascript.md

 tags:       [fluent, javascript]
 ---

 It is not enough for code to simply work.
-Good code is meant to be easy to understand, and readable code is much easier to understand.
+Good code is meant to be easy to understand, and it is much easier to understand code that is readable.

 ## Comments Considered Harmful